A new interview in the Mommin' It Business Series is here and we're talking about pumping breastmilk at work!

 I first met Abbey through a community that we are both involved in and we connected immediately!
 We both work in the postpartum space and shortly after I met her she gave birth to her son.

 Let’s face it - going back to work after having a baby is hard.
 Breastfeeding and pumping are also hard.
 Put them together and you have a lot more things to think about such as how often to pump, where to pump, where to store the breastmilk, etc. It can be overwhelming!
-Side note - I felt so passionately about pumping while working that I wrote a post about my top tips for pumping when going back to work a while back.
+Side note - I felt so passionately about pumping while working that I wrote a post about my top tips for breast pumping at work when going back to work a while back.

 I’m so happy that Abbey is part of the movement to support working moms in such an incredible way.
 And now, onto the interview with Abbey!